 Please keep an eye on this page as there can sometimes be last minute notices especially if we need to cancel a session at short notice, if we have had a lot of rain for instance.
 If the weather looks dodgy it is always worth checking this page before setting out.

-Lots of people have contacted us during the lockdown asking to join the club with their dogs, we have a list of these potential new members and will be inviting you all to join us on a first come first served bases as and when regulations and numbers allow.
-Please wait until we contact you and don't just turn up as we have a limited number of trainers and due to the regulations we can't have classes of more than six.
-Rest assured we will speak to you all as soon as we can to ensure you get the attention you need.
+We have a lot of people contact us wishing to join us with their dogs, we have a list of these potential new members and will be inviting you all to join us on a first come first served bases.
+Please wait until we contact you and don't just turn up as we have a limited number of trainers and we try to control class sizes as much as we can to ensure you get the attention you need.

 There are lots of things that you can do before your turn comes which will help you to get off to a flying start when you come to your first training class.
 Things like sit, stay and come can be achieved in the smallest space (even indoors if necessary) and, if you don't overdo it, it is never to soon to start your puppy on the basics.
 Just try simple commands two or three times, don't get cross if the dog fails, be consistent with your commands and give loads of praise or a small treat when they get it right.
 You will be surprised how quickly a young dog gets it.

 Once again assessment day is fast approaching and in is time to pick up a form from the desk and register.
 The date this year is Sunday 4th September and it will be held at our usual training ground.

 For those of you that haven't been to an assessment day before the day will consist of a number of simple tests all of which you will have practiced on the field during a normal session.
 There will be tests for all abilities from beginner puppies to the more advanced dogs tailored to their abilities so all have the chance to win one off the many trophies and rosettes awarded on the day.

 You will need to bring some lunch as the event runs into the afternoon, usually around 3pm and a chair might a a good idea.